ShozabAbidi10/RT2assignment1/README.md

 ./rt2_assignment_1a.sh

 ```
-After doing this you will see three terminal windows start appearing on the screen, including a Gazeebo simulation with a mobile robot in it.
+After doing this you will see three terminal windows start appearing on the screen, including a Gazebo simulation with a mobile robot in it.
 Wait for the system load all the files.
 Find the terminal window with title **user_interface** which will be asking to press 1.
 Upon pressing 1, the mobile robot will start moving towards the randomly generated goal target.
 And if during the execution of this goal if you press 0 the robot will stop immediately.

-## Part 2: Using ROS/ROS2 Brigde
+## Part 2: Running Mobile Robot Simulation in Gazeboo using ROS1/ROS2 Brigde

 Part 2 of this project is very similar to part 1.
 One of the two differences is that half of this is build in ROS1 and the other half is build in ROS2.
 So we are using ROS1/ROS2 brigde to make these two sub-parts communicate with each other.
 The second difference is that in this part we are using simple server to assign the randomly generated target to the node which handling motion of the robot instead of using action server like in part 1.